emkamp/Bamazon/readme.md

 ![screenshot1](/screenshots/customerview-01-purchase.PNG)

-The user is prompter to select one item from the inventory, then prompted for the quantity.
+The user is prompted to select one item from the inventory, then prompted for the quantity.
 If the user enters a quantity greater than the available stock, they get an error message and are re-prompted for the quantity.
 If they enter a useable number, they see an order confirmation.

 ![screenshot2](/screenshots/customerview-02-stockchange.PNG)